lajtomekadimon/tukosmo/README.md

 # Tukosmo (this is a work in progress!)
-Modern CMS made with PostgreSQL and Rust.
+Website generator made with Rust and PostgreSQL.

+This is my first Rust project.
+I'm still learning the language, so don't expect high quality code (yet).

 ## Instalation